 Gabapentin is not a controlled substance, but the drug still has the potential for abuse.
 Often, people abuse this drug because it can make them feel intoxicated or “drunk.”
 Reports show that gabapentin abuse is becoming increasingly common in Ohio and throughout the country.

 This uptick in gabapentin abuse rates has made many people wonder about what the drug is, whether it’s addictive and what the risks of abusing it may be.

 What Is Gabapentin?

 When you’re feeling stressed out or anxious, GABA is responsible for calming nerve impulses and helping promote a sense of calm.
-With the use of gabapentin, the calmed neural activity can reduce pain and it can also cause relaxation.
+With the use of gabapentin, the calmed neural activity can reduce pain and cause relaxation.

 Is Gabapentin Addictive?

 Gabapentin does have the potential to be addictive.
 Although gabapentin isn’t as addictive as opioids, anytime a drug changes the activity of neurotransmitters in the brain — particularly dopamine receptors — it can lead to abuse and addiction.

 Factors that play a role in whether someone becomes addicted to gabapentin or how quickly an addiction forms include: